camueller/SmartApplianceEnabler/doc/Logging_EN.md

 2020-12-31 11:23:19,690 DEBUG [Timer-0] d.a.s.u.GuardedTimerTask [GuardedTimerTask.java:54] F-00000001-000000000005-00: Executing timer task name=PollEnergyMeter id=24264618
 ```

-If you have configured various devices, this output is quite confusing.
-In this case, it makes sense to filter the log output so that you only see those of the device you are interested in:
+If you have configured various appliances, this output is quite confusing.
+In this case, it makes sense to filter the log output so that you only see those of the appliance you are interested in:
 ```console
 pi@raspi ~ $ tail -f /tmp/rolling-2020-12-31.log | grep --line-buffered F-00000001-000000000002-00
 2020-12-31 11:23:19,695 DEBUG [Timer-0] d.a.s.u.GuardedTimerTask [GuardedTimerTask.java:54] F-00000001-000000000002-00: Executing timer task name=PollPowerMeter id=26904981